-NAC also shows a potent gastro-protective effect in ethanol-induced gastric ulcer.
+NAC also shows a potent gastro-protective effect in ethanol-induced gastric ulcers.
 This could be beneficial in gastric ulcer therapies.
 The researchers stated that molecular mechanisms behind such protection are complex (107).

-As sugar enters the bloodstream, insulin is released to restore blood sugar levels back to normal.
-If the body doesn’t utilize insulin appropriately, it remains in the blood stream.
+As sugar enters the bloodstream, insulin is released to restore blood sugar levels to normal.
+If the body doesn’t utilize insulin appropriately, it remains in the bloodstream.

-High levels of insulin defeat weight-loss efforts due to the fact that the hormone informs the body to maintain fat in storage.
+High levels of insulin defeat weight-loss efforts since the hormone informs the body to maintain fat in storage.

 Scientists at the Baylor University of Medicine located that low levels of glutathione weaken the capacity to break down fat.
 They decreased glutathione levels in young healthy mice as well as uncovered that the mice burned much less fat.
 When they offered glutathione to old mice that were lacking in the antioxidant, the pets were able to melt even more fat as well as reduce weight.

 One research from 2016 made on rats found direct evidence of the protective potential of NAC against high-fat diet caused obesity and obesity-associated metabolic disorders (110).